 Hi there, I’m Julie.

 I believe it is important for you to connect with your therapist.
 I think it’s only fair I share just a bit beyond my work experience so we can get to know each other.
 I have my own personal experience with infertility.
-My husband and I were able to became parents through foster care adoption and we continue to be foster parents.
+My husband and I were able to became parents through foster care adoption.
 I’m here to tell you, there is hope.
 Life may seem uncertain right now.
 After significant deaths, my life was different.
 After infertility treatment, my life was different.
 After becoming a foster & adoptive parent, my life was different yet again.
 I have and will continue to grow and deepen my relationship with my spirit through these experiences.

 I am a Licensed Clinical Professional Counselor, Nationally Certified Counselor and a Registered Art Therapist .
 Art Therapy and Counseling are a second career for me.
 I decided to make a career change after being a caregiver for my mother-in-law who died from esophageal cancer in 2003.
 At that time, I knew I needed to be doing something different and my career was no longer satisfying me like it had in the past.
 Therapy is an ideal match for me – I couldn’t be happier as a therapist.
 I am so honored to have folks like you share their life struggles with me when the times are the toughest.
 I am a student of life and I learn from my clients everyday.
 It’s absolutely amazing to learn from you, share with you and be a partner in your growth.

 Your Experience is Unique